solita/solita.github.com/_posts/2017-03-01-Achieving-Azure-certification-after-ARM-refresh.md

 ## Why?

 Why would you want to certificate?
 Well the usual list is kind of boring.
-Partnerships, CV, sales, test your limits etc etc. I took the exams because my company thought that it would be nice somebody to get these certificates.
-My company also supports certifications by giving a chance study on worktime.
+Partnerships, CV, sales, test your limits etc etc. I took the exams because my company encouraged me to this.
+My company also supports certifications by giving a chance study during worktime.
 Of course I also got a chance to refresh my knowledge on the areas that are not so familiar to me.

 ## How was this related to Episerver?